codacy-badger/Frequency-Generator-Reader/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0) - see the [LICENSE.md](LICENSE.md) file for details